Trump says Australia to secure exemption from U.S. tariffs

 “The president and I are both very much of the same mind - that there must be no relenting in the economic pressure on North Korea,” Turnbull said.

-He said sanctions imposed on North Korea after its missile and nuclear tests must remain until it begins the process of denuclearisation.
+He said sanctions imposed on North Korea after its missile and nuclear tests must remain until it begins the process of decentralization.

 Reporting by Eric Beech in WASHINGTON and Alana Schetzer in MELBOURNE; Editing by Mohammad Zargham, Leslie Adler and Paul Tait